 In a large frying pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Working in batches so as to not crowd the pan, use a ladle or ¼-cup measuring cup to add ¼ cup batter to the pan for each pancake.
 Cook the pancakes, turning once, until golden brown, 2 to 3 minutes.
 Reduce the heat to medium-low and continue cooking, turning occasionally, until cooked through, 6 to 8 minutes.
-Transfer to a plate.
-Add more oil between batches if needed.
+Transfer to a plate and cover with a clean kitchen towel to keep warm.
+Add more oil between batches if needed

 Transfer the pancakes to individual plates and garnish with the remaining scallions.
 Serve the kimchi and Asian dipping sauce on the side.